davins90/davins90.github.io/content/pages/resume.md

 Below is a list of the main projects i took part in.

-- 2020: Developing a customer clustering and classification software, useful for data enrichment and artificial markets solutions. *Software*: Python
+- 2020: Developing a customer clustering and classification software, useful for data enrichment, artificial markets solutions and for addressing better solutions to final customers. *Software*: Python

 - 2019: Developed a customer data analysis tool, integrated with machine learning algorithms, for wealth management institutions. *Software*: Python